sunju/sunju.github.io/welcome/index.md

 #### Past

+- **Paper release**: Proud to release our paper [Early Stopping for Deep Image Prior](https://arxiv.org/abs/2112.06074) on arXiv!
+This is our early stopping method Ver 2.0 for single-instance deep generative priors.
+This version is as effective as [our first method](https://arxiv.org/abs/2110.12271) but is much more efficient!
+(Dec 13, 2021)
 - **Paper release**: Proud to release our paper [NCVX: A User-Friendly and Scalable Package for Nonconvex Optimization in Machine Learning](https://arxiv.org/abs/2111.13984) on arXiv!
 [NCVX](https://ncvx.org/) is the initial translation and revamping of the [GRANSO package](http://www.timmitchell.com/software/GRANSO/), with convenient features such as auto-differentiation and GPU support.
 In particular, NCVX can be used to solve constrained deep learning problems.
 (Nov 29, 2021)
 - **Talk**: in the session *Theory and algorithms for nonlinear inverse problems* at [Asilomar 2021](https://www.asilomarsscconf.org/) (Virtual, Oct 31--Nov 03, 2021)
 - **Paper release**: Proud to release our paper [Self-Validation: Early Stopping for Single-Instance Deep Generative Priors](https://arxiv.org/abs/2110.12271) (accepted by BMVC 2021; see also the [project webpage](https://sun-umn.github.io/Self-Validation/)) on arXiv!
 We developed among the **first** reliable and general early stopping method for single-instance deep generative priors in solving inverse problems.
 (Oct 26 2021)